rose-compiler/rose/docs/external-project-integration/external-project-cmake/README.md

 Based on `tools/BinaryAnalysis/bat-lsv.C` from the ROSE repository.

-This example is only built if ROSE was configured with `ENABLE-BINARY-ANALYSIS=yes`.
+This example is only built if ROSE was configured with `ENABLE_BINARY_ANALYSIS=yes`.

 Usage:
 ```bash